 Subject line: Checking in RE: Role of Marketing Coordinator

 Hope you are good I’m checking the marketing coordinator role.
 It was very good to meet the team before and I look forward to your update.
 Please let me know if I can provide something else to help in the decision-making process.

 You do not have to check that you feel disappointed or annoying.
 True to this decision each company takes a different amount during the time.
-You’re merely reminding them a polite nudge for an update.
+You’re merely reminding them of a polite nudge for an update.
 And, if you really want a job, there is no harm to repetition.

-4. Having touchy email
+4. Having a touchy email